matatk/agrip/audioquake/manuals/user-manual-part03.md

 tuthc
 ```

-**Tip:** For power users, the above is equivalent to entering the following three commands…
+**Tip:** For power users, the above is equivalent to entering the following three commands&hellip;

 ``` screen
 deathmatch 0